fansforflorida/qmk_userspace/keyboards/keebio/nyquist/rev4/keymaps/fansforflorida/readme.md

 ### Caps Word

 I enabled [Caps Word](https://docs.qmk.fm/feature_caps_word).
-Double tap left Shift to turn on Caps Word.
 While active, letters are capitalized and `-` becomes `_`.
 This makes it easier to type `PROGRAM_CONSTANTS`.
-I never use Caps Lock, but if I really need Caps Lock, I can access it on layer 2.
+I never use Caps Lock, but if I really need Caps Lock, I can access it on a layer.

 ### Combos